-- Knock on doors and check bathrooms as you leave. - Offer assistance to individuals with physical disabilities. - ▶ Be alert to suspicious persons or activity Immediately report any vandalism or tampering with an alarm.
+- Knock on doors and check bathrooms as you leave. - Offer assistance to individuals with physical disabilities. - Be alert to suspicious persons or activity - Immediately report any vandalism or tampering with an alarm.

-Emergency Evacuation plans and maps are posted in dorm rooms, hallways, student lounge, and the Center's computer room.
+Emergency Evacuation plans and maps are posted in dorm rooms, hallways, student lounge, and common areas.